spacer

 I am also a qualified and registered user of Psychometric Profiling as a way of exploring and understanding Psychological preferences for:

-many different 'lenses' to help us see clearly the way each of us has our own personal preference ‘style’ and how similar or different that can be to others.
-My aim is to use these psychological instruments to help you understand and value individual differences rather than to perceive difference' as a source of conflict and tension.
+many different 'lenses' that helps us see clearly the way each of us has our own personal preference 'style' and how similar or different that can be to others.
+My aim is to use these psychological instruments to help you understand and value individual differences rather than to perceive difference as a source of conflict and tension.

 spacer